Away’s biggest launch in years is a massive departure

 According to Away’s internal research, half of travelers expect to travel differently post-pandemic: They want to spend more time in nature and the outdoors.
 This may be because people developed new travel habits during the pandemic, when traveling on planes was risky, but socially-distant trips in nature—like camping and road trips—were safer.
 Hanly’s team has designed this new line, called For All Routes (F.A.R), for these contexts.
 Away hopes to win over a new kind of customer with this line, while also giving current customers new products to buy.
 “Our existing customer may have gone elsewhere for these types of products,” he says.

-Hanley says the team focused on using lightweight, durable materials that are made from recycled polyester.
+Hanly says the team focused on using lightweight, durable materials that are made from recycled polyester.
 With the duffel bag, they’ve incorporated the compression system found in the suitcases to allow travelers to pack more.
 From a design perspective, the line is a major departure from Away’s previous pieces.
 While the suitcases are sleek, with minimalist branding, this line is emblazoned with a large “A” and comes in more vibrant colors, including neon yellow, atomic orange, and cobalt blue.
-“Our core products have a stripped-back, clean feeling,” Hanley says.
+“Our core products have a stripped-back, clean feeling,” Hanly says.
 “With F.A.R., we had a lot of fun playing with colors that pop.”

 Many direct to consumer brands launched with a single product and then expanded.
 Allbirds, for instance, launched with a wool sneaker in 2016, but its products now include a range of shoes and active wear.
 Warby Parker launched by selling glasses online, but has since expanded to more than 150 stores, many that now include ophthalmological services.
 Other brands, however, have been less successful in their efforts to branch out.
 Glossier tried to go beyond its minimalist makeup to create a brand of colorful lipsticks and eyeshadows, but they were quietly discontinued it because of poor sales.